 It makes sense to position the stages where most amplification (and/or equalisation) takes place as near to the source as possible, eg; a record-deck fitted with a RIAA preamp.
 In an electrically noisy environment, a higher output will sustain a comparably lower noise floor than a much smaller signal.
 The number of switches and connectors that can degrade the signal is also reduced.
 The deck can, if desired, then (via a volume control) feed a power amp directly.

 Some designs used PCBs with edge-connectors where the units were based on a set of PCB cards that could be slotted in and removed easily.
-This made the system quite flexible to manufacture and meant that any units sent for repair could often be ‘fixed’ quickly by relatively unqualified staff simply by swapping faulty boards which might then be repaired by a more experienced engineer using a dedicated rig.
+This made the system quite flexible to manufacture and meant that any units sent for repair could often be fixed quickly by relatively unqualified staff simply by swapping faulty boards which might then be repaired by a more experienced engineer using a dedicated rig.
 Examples include the Leak Delta and Armstrong 400/500 series.
 Unfortunately, these connectors could corrode or oxidise, themselves giving rise to failures.
+This corrosion could be caused by the fingerprints left by production and service staff.
 In this type of construction, attention given to these connectors in a non-functional unit will often restore it.

 Destructive connector problems can arise when a power amp is split between PCBs like the 2 used in the Radford HD250, the 3 in the Powertran JLH 70W Deluxe and the 2 in the RSD 800b although the latter used a high-quality multi-pin connector whose pins were paralleled.